Terms and conditions of BMD's AI services

 - User ID (used for billing)

-- Country of operation (used or statistics)
+- Country of operation (used for statistics)

 - Entered or selected text and the associated document for processing (used for ensuring functionality)

-- When you use Fox Text in combination with Doc Chat to chat with an AI model about PDF documents or ask questions about their content, the text is extracted from the documents and used for processing.
+- When you use Fox Text in combination with Doc Chat to chat with an AI model about PDF documents or to ask questions about their content, the text is extracted from the documents and used for processing.
 The document itself is not made available to the AI model.

 - Additional instructions (used for ensuring functionality)